-If you are a Bucks County resident with a will, following your death your executor will take your death certificate, the original copy of your will, a checkbook and an ID card to the Bucks County Register of Wills Office to be sworn in as the executor of your estate.
+If you are a Bucks County resident with a will, following your death your executor will take your death certificate, the original copy of your will, a checkbook, and an ID card to the Bucks County Register of Wills Office to be sworn in as the executor of your estate.

-Being an executor means that this person is a fiduciary with many responsibilities and duties.
+This person is a fiduciary with many responsibilities and duties.
 Selecting the correct person for the job is a vital part of your estate plan.

 You can select anyone over the age 18 to serve as your executor, but not everyone over the age 18 is fit to serve.
 Consider all the responsibilities that your executor will shoulder and carefully consider if the person you are considering as executor can carry out the tasks.

 What tasks is an executor in control of?

 Your estate may need a person who can efficiently and effectively take on the following tasks:

 - Arranging for the payment of your funeral (and negotiating with all the various personalities that will take part in your funeral).

 - Timely filing your will with the Bucks County Register of Wills.

 - Arranging for the preparation and payment of your final income tax returns, the Pennsylvania Inheritance Tax Return and perhaps a Federal Estate Tax Return.

 - Liquidating your assets (do you have any assets requiring specific skills and knowledge, such as business or commercial real estate?).